 Ask yourself: Do your employees feel inspired by you to give their best at work?

 In continuation to point #3, employees respond better to actions rather than words.
 Psychologists Kim Peters and Alex Haslam in their study I Follow, Therefore I Lead emphasized that employees should see leaders as “one of us”.
-The study further exemplifies that those who tried to convince others of their leadership capabilities were far less successful than those who chose to follow and stay on the ground, eventually rising to the ranks as leaders.
+The study further exemplifies that those who tried to convince others of their mindfulness and leadership capabilities were far less successful than those who chose to follow and stay on the ground, eventually rising to the ranks as leaders.

 How this affects your employees: Besides improving productivity, collaboration, and problem-solving abilities within the workforce, McKinsey’s study confirms an inspiring leader who does rather than says accounts for 89% effective leadership.